Yvonne-bot/Attention-Based-CNN-LSTM-for-Respiratory-Sound-Classification/README.md

 ## Project Overview

 Respiratory sound analysis plays a critical role in the early detection of conditions such as asthma, pneumonia, and chronic obstructive pulmonary disease (COPD).
-Despite advances in deep learning, many automated respiratory sound classification systems struggle with real-world challenges including environmental noise, class imbalance, and limited model interpretability.
+Despite advances in deep learning, many automated respiratory sound classification systems struggle with real-world challenges including environmental noise, class imbalance, and limited interpretability.
 These limitations reduce clinical trust and hinder adoption, particularly in low-resource healthcare settings.

-This project addresses these challenges by developing and evaluating an **attention-based CNN-LSTM hybrid model** for respiratory sound classification.
-The model is designed to improve **classification accuracy**, **robustness to noise**, and **model interpretability**, using targeted data augmentation and explainable AI techniques.
+This project develops and evaluates an **attention-based CNN-LSTM hybrid model** for respiratory sound classification.
+The solution targets three practical requirements for clinical-ready ML: **strong classification performance**, **robustness to noise**, and **transparent explanations** using explainable AI techniques.

-This repository contains the implementation associated with my MSc Data Science final project at Coventry University :contentReference[oaicite:0]{index=0}.
+This repository contains the implementation associated with my MSc Data Science final project at Coventry University. :contentReference[oaicite:1]{index=1}

 ---

 ## Research Aim

-To enhance the accuracy, robustness, and interpretability of respiratory sound classification systems by implementing and evaluating an attention-based CNN-LSTM model, supported by data augmentation and LIME explainability, for classifying respiratory cycles as **normal**, **crackle**, **wheeze**, or **both**.
+To enhance the accuracy, robustness, and interpretability of respiratory sound classification systems by implementing and evaluating an attention-based CNN-LSTM model, supported by targeted data augmentation and LIME explainability, for classifying respiratory cycles as **normal**, **crackle**, **wheeze**, or **both**. :contentReference[oaicite:2]{index=2}

----

-## Key Objectives

-- Preprocess and segment respiratory sound recordings at the respiratory cycle level
-- Extract MFCC features for baseline models and log-Mel spectrograms for deep learning models
-- Implement and compare multiple model architectures, from baseline MLPs to CNN-LSTM-Attention models
-- Address class imbalance using class weighting and targeted noise-based data augmentation
-- Evaluate model performance using accuracy, macro-F1 score, ROC-AUC, and confusion matrices
-- Apply LIME to improve transparency and interpretability of model predictions

 ---